pdcook/DeckCustomization/README.md

 ## More Efficient Draws
 -----------------------

-- v0.0.2: Significantly improved performance of this mode

-You can optionally enable a more efficient algorithm for drawing cards from the deck.
-This should produce identical draws to the vanilla algorithm, but the difference in speed is negligible.
+This mod automatically uses a _significantly_ more efficient algorithm for drawing cards from the deck.
+This is practically necessary since it can be possible for a significant fraction of the deck to be invalid (rarities set to 0, incompatible with players' current cards, etc.).
+This algorithm has been tested and verified to produce identical draws to the vanilla game's algorithm.